-Its time to get ready for Lent and over the rest of the week I will post links to my updated resource lists for Lent.
-However I must confess that as I started to work on these I found myself struggling a little.
-There are so many resources available for Lent – including MSA’s: Lenten devotional A Journey Into Wholeness, with a rich array of reflections and activities for the season, Lenten prayer cards that also provide a focus on breathing (or purchase the bundle!) and free Lenten activity guide 40+ ideas for Lent and Easter and Hungering for Life that will be updated for 2021.
+Its time to get ready for Lent and over the rest of the week, I will post links to my updated resource lists for Lent.
+However, I must confess that as I started to work on these I found myself struggling a little.
+There are so many resources available for Lent – Lenten devotional A Journey Into Wholeness, with a rich array of reflections and activities for the season, Breath prayer cards that also provide a focus on breathing (or purchase the bundle!) and free Lenten activity guide 40+ ideas for Lent and Easter and Hungering for Life that will be updated for 2021.
 We also have Lent/Easter Prayer cards that will be released before in 2021 as well!

 What we need is not more resources.
 We need more time to sit in the presence of God and stir our imaginations and creativity so that our Lenten practices enter our hearts and souls and transforms us into the people God intends us to be.
-As you know our theme at MSA for Lent is Hungering for Life.
+As you know, our theme for Lent is Hungering for Life.
 We don’t want to tell you how to celebrate Lent, we want to invite you to stir your imagination and allow the Holy Spirit to inspire you and encourage you to take God’s reconciling work seriously during this season.

 The place I suggest you start is with creating your own sacred space for Lent.

 A couple of years ago, I started a practice where I burnt the crosses and palms from the previous year to make a pile of ashes that became my focus for the season.
 Last year, it inspired this prayer and reflection and this year I am asking God to stir my imagination in new ways in order to draw closer to God’s heart for reconciliation within myself as well as in my relationship to God, to others and to God’s creation.

 So take some time to create your own sacred space for Lent.
 Here are some possibilities to prayerfully consider as you spend this Lenten season at home.